Hell on Wheels saison 5 photo

 The new Government tried to keep peace with the Natives by treaties but they were never respected, for obvious reasons.

-Therefore, the only way to survive for Natives is to be moved further West in “Indian territories”.
-In 1830, the American Government passed a law to put this policy in practice, the Indian Removal Act.
+Therefore, the only way to survive for Natives is to be moved further West into “Indian territories”.
+In 1830, the American Government passed a law to put this policy into practice, the Indian Removal Act.

 One of the most tragic examples is that of the Cherokees, who were the first to suffer from this policy.
-The Cherokees had evolved into a civilized community and had followed the White rules: they had their own newspapers and their own constitution, modeled on the American one.
+The Cherokees had evolved into a civilized community and had followed the White rules: they had their newspapers and their constitution, modelled on the American one.
 But none of this saved them.

 The Federal Government started to organize the land for settlement: land should be surveyed and divided into square units called “townships” (about 6 x 6 miles).
 It marked the beginning of the gigantic expansion.